rdwatters/phc/content/two/06-why-insights.md

 ---
-title: Why the Insights Section
+title: PMRG From Print to Web
-subtitle:
+subtitle: Insights as a Model
 publishdate: 2017-01-07
 weight: 06
 draft: false